You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 - A water line on the reflector or lens of the headlights

 If looking up the title history from the vehicle’s VIN does not work, these signs of water damage can alert you to a fraudulent car sale.
 The floodwaters of the recent hurricanes have damaged or destroyed thousands of vehicles.
-That is why it is important to do your research before purchasing a car.
+That is why it is essential to do your research before purchasing a car.

 To learn more about fraudulent car sales after Hurricanes Irma and Harvey, read our blog or contact our office today.